eaton-bob/hackaton/README.md

 The more you already know about ZeroMQ the better.
 If you are a full beginner you will have to tag along with others for a while.

 Bring your laptop, with ZeroMQ installed and working in your favorite language.
-Use cases

-    Secure interdomain messaging (chat, IoT, application data) Post-email messaging

-## Challenges

-## Operational considerations

-    Which server do I connect to for example.com.
-    Message spooling (remote server is offline and my server can't send messages) What happens when my server comes back online?
-    Message formats? (chat messages vs application messages) Client server model or just server-server?
-    REST API for mobile apps

 ## Schedule

 Main event is from 9am to 6pm, participants are welcome to arrive earlier and leave at any time up to midnight.
 An access code will be provided.
-Refreshments and snacks will be provided, including beer and wine in the evenings.
+Refreshments and snacks will be provided.